A Sniping Mission is when the player is tasked with using a long-range weapon

 - The second instance occurs at Old Kakariko Village from Ocarina of Time, albeit redesigned and in ruin, and it is accompanied by awesome music.
 Almost all Bulbins in this level are archers and are very visible from the starting point.
 In fact, you will probably eliminate a little more than half of the Bulbin patrol stationed in this town before being forced to move to find the rest.

-- In the failed In Name Only sequel to Police Quest, known as "S.W.A.T", you can spend time training as a sniper at the shooting range.
+- In S.W.A.T., you can spend time training as a sniper at the shooting range.
 If you perform an arbitrary amount of successful training sessions, you'll be promoted to sniper, and will serve as one in the final mission of the game.
 It boils down to about two or three shots during an entire 10-minute mission.
 Very realistic... and totally boring.

 - The first Si N has a short section wherein you must snipe all the guards on an oil rig before you can board it.
 An easy mission, as the guards are never close together and have predictable patrol routes.